 1. Are there any benefits to living in the ALR?

-The Agricultural Land Commission Act (the "ALC Act") and Agricultural Land Reserve Use, Subdivision and Procedure Regulations (the "ALR Regulation") prioritizes agricultural land use within the reserve, including some uses that are restricted or prohibited by other zoning bylaws, Acts, or legislation outside the ALR.
+The Agricultural Land Commission Act (the "ALC Act"), the Agricultural Land Reserve General Regulation (the "ALR General Regulation"), and the Agricultural Land Reserve Use Regulation (the "ALR Use Regulation") prioritizes agricultural land use within the reserve, including some uses that are restricted or prohibited by other zoning bylaws, Acts, or legislation outside the ALR.
 The Farm Practices Protection (Right to Farm) Act will also allow the pursuit and continuation of normal farm practices, even despite complaints from neighbours.